 Martina is an artist creating contemporary images in acrylic on large format gallery wrapped canvas.
 Her focus is for the viewer to experience a balance of energy and tranquility.

 Martina was born and raised in South-Western Ontario.
 She is located in Grand Bend where she works full time as a studio painter.
 Martina decided in 2007 that becoming a painter was a passion she could no longer ignore.
 She taught herself to paint through dedicated practice.
 In the beginning she worked from photographs, but has now moved towards working intuitively and from memory which allows her to focus on creating an image that will convey her love of simplicity and evoke a sense of calm to the viewer.
 Her subject matter is predominately the Great Lakes.
 Inspired by the never-ending motion of blues, greens and greys, these elements along with nostalgia give her what she needs to translate her intention.

 A retired educator who always enjoyed teaching art, Janice is just beginning to dip her brush into the world of art more seriously.
 Recently moving to Port Franks from Windsor, Janice has immersed herself in several interests she has always looked forward to being a part of – one of them being Paint Ontario.
 Janice works behind the scenes in several capacities, including website editing and social media promotion of the show.
-She is honoured to be a part of the host gallery for the second year, in the company of such talented, renowned and awe inspiring artists.
+She is honoured to be a part of the host gallery, in the company of such talented, renowned and awe inspiring artists.